technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 18 - Integrate knowledge management in Dynamics 365 with Copilot Studio bots.md

 9. Select **Details** on the toolbar to open the **Topic details** panel.
 Enter the name of the Topic as **Store hours**.

+10. Select **Save**.

 ![](./media/media18/image17.png)

-The exercises outlined below can be performed only upon acquiring a paid license for Customer Service.
+The exercise outlined below can be performed only upon acquiring a paid license for Customer Service.

 ## Exercise 3 - Use the Search Dynamics 365 knowledge article flow action

-### Task 1 - Set connection references.
+### Task 1 - Set connection references

 To set connection references: